 Galium aparine is a distinctive herbaceous annual weed with a number of common names including cleavers, bedstraw, catchweed bedstraw, grip grass, stickywilly, and others.
 This fast-growing plant in the madder famliy (Rubiaceae), native to the northern hemisphere (North America and Eurasia), occurs in all US states except Hawaii, and in most provinces of Canada and northern Mexico.
 It can grow in a variety of habitats, including forests and woodlands, meadows, prairies, disturbed areas, and cultivated crops.
 It is commonly found in low shrubby vegetation, arable fields, and in gardens with moist soils.
 It causes problems in crops during harvesting when bedstraw becomes tangled with the crop or equipment.

-This plant supposedly has many medicinal uses (reducing fevers, stopping bedwetting, removing tumors, eliminating freckles, etc.).
-Native Americans used an infusion of the plant to relieve itches and poison ivy.
+This plant supposedly has many medicinal uses.
 The dried and roasted fruits can used to make a coffee substitute (this plant is in the same family as coffee, Coffea spp.).
 The young leaves can be eaten raw or cooked.

 The leaves and stems of G. aparine have fine hook-like hairs (similar to Velcro®) that readily adhere to clothing and animal fur, giving rise to some of its common names.
 Because they cling to each other, the plants don’t mat down easily when used as a mattress filling, giving rise to the name bedstraw.
 The scratchy hairs can be mildly irritating to those with sensitive skin.
 The simple linear leaves are borne in whorls of six to eight along the square stems with few branches.
 The tip of each leaf has a sharp firm point.